Teradata/developer-resources/quickstarts/manage-data/execute-dbt-teradata-transformations-in-airflow-with-cosmos.md

 ## Overview

-This tutorial demonstrates how to install Apache Airflow on a local machine, configure the workflow to use dbt teradata to run dbt transformations using the astronomer cosmos library, and run it against a Teradata Vantage database.
+This tutorial demonstrates how to install Apache Airflow on a local machine, configure the workflow to use dbt teradata to run dbt transformations using the astronomer cosmos library, and run it against a Teradata database.
 Apache Airflow is a task scheduling tool that is typically used to build data pipelines to process and load data.
 [Astronomer cosmos](https://astronomer.github.io/astronomer-cosmos/) library simplifies orchestrating dbt data transformations in Apache Airflow.
 Using Cosmos, allows running dbt Core projects as Apache Airflow DAGs and Task Groups with a few lines of code.
-In this example, we will explain how to use astronomer cosmos to run dbt transformations in airflow against Teradata Vantage database.
+In this example, we will explain how to use astronomer cosmos to run dbt transformations in airflow against Teradata.

 :::note
 Use [The Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) on `Windows` to try this quickstart example.
 :::

 ## Prerequisites
-* Access to a Teradata Vantage instance, version 17.10 or higher.
+* Access to a Teradata instance, version 17.10 or higher.

 <TrialDocsNote />